The Disappointments Room: Critical response

-Joe Leydon of Variety magazine wrote: "Despite Kate Beckinsale's game efforts, D.J.
-Caruso's thriller proves altogether worthy of its title."
+Joe Leydon of Variety wrote: "Despite Kate Beckinsale's game efforts, D.J.
+Caruso's thriller proves altogether worthy of its title".
 Leydon wrote that the film starts well but "skids off the rails" around the two-thirds mark, and praised the cinematography and Beckinsale's performance, but said the film lives down to its name.
 Stephen Farber of The Hollywood Reporter criticized the film's lack of originality, saying: "There simply isn't enough freshness in the script to warrant another journey inside a dark old house."